Genuine Motorcycle Parts Logo

 Fuel System

-During extended trips, the fuel capacity is a critical feature.
-The Yamaha XV 700 CS is equipped with a 11.92 litres (3,13 gallons) fuel tank, providing excellent range during your journeys.
+For longer journeys, the tank size is an essential aspect.
+The Yamaha XV 700 CS is equipped with a 11.92 litres (3,13 gallons) fuel tank, offering consistent performance for your rides.

 Maintenance and Service